uswds/uswds-site/_components/link/guidance/usability-must.md

-- **Clearly identify external links.** [OMB’s Policies for Federal Agency Public Websites and Digital Services [PDF; 1.2 MB]](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf) states that agencies “must clearly identify external links from their websites" and that they "should choose the best approach to identify external links to users in a way that minimizes the impact on the usability of their websites and digital services.”
+- **Clearly identify external links.** [OMB’s Policies for Federal Agency Public Websites and Digital Services [PDF, 1.2 MB]](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf) states that agencies “must clearly identify external links from their websites" and that they "should choose the best approach to identify external links to users in a way that minimizes the impact on the usability of their websites and digital services.”
-- **Provide required notification for non-federal external links.** [OMB’s Policies for Federal Agency Public Websites and Digital Services [PDF; 1.2 MB]](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf) states that you “must clearly state that the content of external links to non-federal agency websites is not endorsed by the federal government.”
+- **Provide required notification for non-federal external links.** [OMB’s Policies for Federal Agency Public Websites and Digital Services [PDF, 1.2 MB]](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-06.pdf) states that you “must clearly state that the content of external links to non-federal agency websites is not endorsed by the federal government.”

     This requirement has two aspects: